 How much does the Hawaii insurance license cost?

->

-> The total cost for your insurance course, application, and exam will be about $375.
-If you don’t pass the exam the first time, add $75 for each subsequent attempt.
+You can expect the total cost of getting license in Hawaii, which includes your insurance course, application, and exam, to be about $375.
+Please note that this figure can increase if you don’t pass the exam the first time, as each subsequent attempt costs $75.

->

-> How do I get a life insurance license in Hawaii?
+How do I get a life insurance license in Hawaii?

 To secure a life insurance license in Hawaii, one must complete a state-approved pre-licensing education course, pass the life insurance examination, and then submit an application with any relevant federal submission fees.
 The licensing process is the same for all insurance agent and producer licenses.